8 green things about the Edinburgh Festivals

 If you want to know which Edinburgh arts organisations are working on environmental sustainability, there's an easy way to find out - just look for the Green Arts Initiative logo.
 The Green Arts Initiative began in 2013 and was a successor to Festivals Edinburgh's Green Venue Guide.

-From 20 member organisations in 2013, the GAI now includes over 170 members across Scotland - including of course, all of Edinburgh's Festivals!
+From 20 member organisations in 2013, the GAI now includes almost 200 members across Scotland - including of course, all of Edinburgh's Festivals!

 For more information, about how Edinburgh's Festivals, and arts organisations across the country, are working to improve their environmental performance, please visit our friends over at Creative Carbon Scotland, or contact them at firstname.lastname@example.org.